 Photos by Daniel Ross

-The Homeboy Industries building in downtown Los Angeles is a many-roomed rabbit warren: a bakery, a shop, rooms for counselling, rooms for job training, rooms for schooling, rooms for all sorts of things, all contained within the glass walls.
+The Homeboy Industries building in downtown Los Angeles is a many-roomed rabbit warren: a bakery, a shop, rooms for counseling, rooms for job training, rooms for schooling, rooms for all sorts of things, all contained within the glass walls.

 “Colocio, Colocio,” the guy in the waiting room's reception desk muttered, half to himself, his eyes fixed on a computer screen.
 “You haven’t been here for a while, have you?”